Identifying and Managing Construction Project Risks

-Risks aren’t always a negative.
-Being able to effectively identify and manage risks can lead to increased profits, establishing good relationships with clients that results in more projects and being able to expand your business into new markets and sectors.
+Risks aren't always a negative.
+Being able to effectively identify and manage risks can lead to increased profits, establishing good relationships with clients that result in more projects and being able to expand your business into new markets and sectors.

 Types of Risks

-In order to identify and manage risks, you need to know the types of risks inherent on construction projects.
+In order to identify and manage risks, you need to know the types of risks inherent in construction projects.
 These can be financial, contractual, operational and environmental and can be caused by both internal and external sources.

 Common risks include: